denniskb/spice/README.md

 ## WIP
 The repository is still work in progress: We're continually improving the code and documentation.
 Be patient and stay tuned.

+## Requirements
+- CUDA SDK 8.0 or higher
+- nVidia GPU with compute capability 6.1
+- CMAKE 3.0.2 or higher, recommended default settings, builds out of the box.